corriedotdev/ev-dataset/README.md

 ## Scotland EV Charger Dataset
 Repo contains 4 sections
+1. /ChargeScotland C# Project that will parse the JSON into a SQL DB
-1. Scraped JSON from various EV charge websites at 2 hour and 15 minute intervals for two seperate weeks.
+2. /Dataset JSON from various EV charge websites at 2 hour and 15 minute intervals for two seperate weeks.
 There is also an ongoing scrape folder that will continue to scrape at 15 minute intervals until something changes.
-2. .ps1 (powershell) script that will scrape from chargeplace scotland.
-This is then attached to a task scheduler on any windows machine at the specified interval.
-3. C# Project that will parse the JSON into a SQL DB
-4. SQL Database Scripts.
+In addition to SQL Database Scripts.
 This includes the create table and some basic queries.
 A .bak of the database can be found here as well if you want to get involved quickly.
+3. /Scraper .ps1 (powershell) script that will scrape from chargeplace scotland.
+This is then attached to a task scheduler on any windows machine at the specified interval.

 ### Location of Scrape
 **Initially**;